I Stand Alone (film): Reception

 The film was favourably received by film critics, on Rotten Tomatoes the film has an approval rating of 88% with an average rating of 7.70/10 out of 24 critics.

 On Metacritic the film has a score of 77 out of 100 based on 15 critics.

 Writing for Entertainment Weekly film critic Owen Gleiberman gave the film a favourable review saying “The power of I Stand Alone lies in the way that the butcher's everything-sucks ferocity masks, and ultimately reveals, his despair.
 The movie blisters with the scalding poignance of a man trying — and failing — to surgically remove his own heart.” giving it a score of B+.

 Film connections

 The film is a sequel to Noé's short film Carne.
-The Butcher also makes a cameo appearance at the ending of Irréversible, Noe's follow-up to I Stand Alone.
+The Butcher also makes a cameo appearance at the beginning of Irréversible, Noe's follow-up to I Stand Alone.
 In a drunken monologue, the Butcher reveals that he was arrested for molesting his daughter.